-The Region has joined other cities and municipalities from across the country in their collective efforts to support the development of a National Housing Policy Options Strategy.
-The Region will continue to play an active role in persuading Federal and Provincial governments to assume responsibility for developing affordable housing.

-The Region will petition the Province of Ontario to review policies and practices across all ministries to address the needs of people who are homeless or at risk of being homeless.
-It will encourage linking of policies and practices across Ministries.
+- The Region has joined other cities and municipalities from across the country in their collective efforts to support the development of a National Housing Policy Options Strategy.
+The Region will continue to play an active role in persuading Federal and Provincial governments to assume responsibility for developing affordable housing. - The Region will petition the Province to conduct an interministerial review of policies and practices and encourage linking of those policies to address the needs of people who are homeless or at risk.

-Renewed commitment by the Federal and Provincial governments to provide all citizens with the basic right to safe and affordable housing.
-In March 1999, Claudette Bradshaw was appointed as the Federal Minister responsible for homelessness.
-Her role is to coordinate the Federal effort with the provinces and municipalities across Canada.
-The first announcements of a plan to introduce federal initiatives and resources is expected in Fall 1999.
+In March 1999, Claudette

+Bradshaw was appointed as the

+Federal Minister responsible for

+homelessness.
+Her role is to

+coordinate the Federal effort with

+the provinces and municipalities

+across Canada.
+A plan to introduce

+federal initiatives and resources

+was announced in December 1999.